In-camera effect

-An in-camera effect is any special effect in a video or movie that is created solely by using techniques in and on the camera and/or its parts.
+An in-camera effect is any visual effect in a film or video that is created solely by using techniques in and on the camera and/or its parts.
 The in-camera effect is defined by the fact that the effect exists on the original camera negative or video recording before it is sent to a lab or modified.
-So, effects that modify the original negative at the lab, such as skip bleach or flashing, are not included.
-Some examples of in-camera effects include:
+Effects that modify the original negative at the lab, such as skip bleach or flashing, are not included.
+Some examples of in-camera effects include the following: